-At its most practical level, exterior paint serves as the outer protective layer that prevents deterioration of wood and metal, in particular.
+At its most practical level, exterior paint serves as the outer protective layer that prevents deterioration of wood and metal.
 In general, unfinished brick masonry should not be painted, and stone masonry should not be painted under any circumstances.
 Paint seals out moisture when it is sound and tight.
-A cracked paint surface will allow water to seep into the substrate and be trapped, creating a prime opportunity for rot or rust to form.
+A cracked paint surface will allow water to seep into the substrate and be trapped, creating a prime opportunity for substrate deterioration.
 This substrate deterioration could result in much more costly repairs if left unchecked.

 On an aesthetic level, paint enhances the appearance and value of a property.
 It is often used to enhance architectural features.
-Although Austin does not regulate paint color selections, there is an abundance of information available on appropriate paint colors for historic properties.
+There is an abundance of information available on appropriate paint colors for historic properties.
 Many architects, paint suppliers, and publications can provide you with additional information on this topic.